 Why This Matters for Lake Tahoe Homebuyers

-Because Lake Tahoe spans two states, buyers have a unique opportunity to choose their kind of lifestyle and tax environment—something you don’t get in most markets.
+Because Lake Tahoe spans two states, buyers have a unique opportunity to choose their kind of lifestyle and tax environment.

 Nevada Side (Incline Village, Glenbrook, Zephyr Cove)